 Acoustical Engineering

-Engineers from this concentration may work in industries such as: construction, defense, automotive, entertainment, technology, health and ecological or biological sciences.
+Potential Industries: Construction, defense, automotive, entertainment, technology, health and ecological or biological sciences.

-Their work may include: designing acoustically efficient settings (music halls to the inside of a car) to designing ear buds, head phones, microphones, and hearing aids.
+Potential Work: Designing acoustically efficient settings (music halls to the inside of a car) to designing ear buds, head phones, microphones, and hearing aids.
 They may be involved in consulting, or even work in the military or military contracting using acoustics to support our armed forces and naval defense systems.

 In the News